hblitza/bike_round_trip/README.md

   - Import all database tables (see step 4) using Importer.
 Important: Activate *application/x-protobuf;type=mapbox-vector* (image format) in the Tile-Cache configuration.
   - Create new style (Format: mystyle) and import the *bikestyle.json* file from /assets
   - Create a new group layer (no need for adding the single layers) and apply the bike style
+ 6. **Mapproxy:**
- 6. src/mapconfig.js: Comment out line 59 and 60.
+ 7. src/mapconfig.js: Comment out line 59 and 60.
 Comment in line 61 to 62.
 That's it.